Zaygnor/Zaygnor-StreamerBot-Tools/README.md

 ## What is this?
-This repository houses StreamerBot exports and scripts created by Zaygnor to do various things.
+This repository houses Streamer.bot exports and scripts created by Zaygnor to do various things.
 Exports have their own readme file with minimal instructions/notes.
 Scripts are written as clearly as possible with comments to help you make relevant adjustments.
 Enjoy.

 ## What do these do?